 We hide behind different guises.
 We’re good at disguising, hiding emotional pain that comes from negative beliefs brought about by a person, or a particular situation.
 Those different guises are fear induced.

 We’re afraid that if we show our vulnerability, we’ll be letting our guard down and that makes us look weak.
-That’s not true, because when we open up and show others we’re dealing with our emotions, we become emotionally strong.
+That’s not altogether true, because when we open up and show others we’re dealing with our emotions, we become emotionally strong.
 Showing other people our vulnerable side, shows them how open and sensitive we are.
-It’s quite liberating.
+It is liberating.

-It’s important to open up, to explore what we feel, but it’s even more important to learn how to feel what we feel.
+It is important to open up to explore what we feel, but it’s even more important to learn how to feel what we feel.
 We analyse and intellectualise our feelings, but we don’t feel them.
-Perhaps the reason why we choose to conceal our feelings is because it’s too painful to feel what we need to feel.
-Or perhaps society is to blame.
+Perhaps the reason why we choose to conceal our feelings is because it’s too painful to feel what we need to feel, or perhaps society is to blame.

-Although it matters about what we think, it matters more about what we feel, the reason being we can think and as long as those thoughts don’t ignite discord and disharmony in our minds we’re okay, but when we ignore our feelings and are afraid to feel what we feel because we’re not great at dealing with our emotions, we’re actually inviting illness in.
+Although it matters what we think, it matters more about what we feel.
+We can think and as long as those thoughts don’t ignite discord and disharmony we’re okay, but when we ignore our feelings and are afraid to feel what we feel because we’re not great at dealing with our emotions, we’re inviting illness in.

-It has to be our responsibility to be more responsive to what we feel, to understand then to own those feelings.
-Without owning first and then dealing with our feelings, we will never be able to cultivate any form of empathy, compassion or tolerance, once we’re through the other end.
+We must be more responsive to what we feel, to understand then own those feelings.
+Without owning and then dealing with our feelings, we will never be able to cultivate any form of empathy, compassion or tolerance.

-Learning to feel what we feel will not only help us bring about empathy, compassion and tolerance through the process, but will go on to change how we see our life and our relationships.
+Learning to feel what we feel not only helps us with empathy, compassion and tolerance through the process, but will go on to change how we see our life and our relationships.